Anoor1174/BME280-Cloud-Logger/README.md

 # BME280 Cloud Logger
 BME280 Cloud Logger

-Real-time environmental monitoring with a Raspberry Pi Pico W and BME280 sensor, logging temperature, humidity, and pressure data to Google Sheets via the Sheets API.
+This is a real-time environmental monitoring with a Raspberry Pi Pico W and BME280 sensor which logs temp, humidity, and pressure data to Google Sheets via the Sheets API.
 Built with MicroPython.

 ## Overview

-This project turns a Raspberry Pi Pico W into a wireless environmental sensor station.
-Every few seconds it reads temperature, humidity, and atmospheric pressure from a BME280 sensor and pushes the readings to a live Google Sheet — no additional server or cloud infrastructure required.
+This project turns a Raspberry Pi Pico W into a wireless environmental sensor  Every few seconds it reads the temp, humidity and pressure from a BME280 sensor and pushes the readings to a Google Sheet.

 ## Hardware Required